 Con: Hard to separate out paintings.
 The flipside of having everything organized is that it can be more difficult if you want to remove a painting from the sequence.
 There have been times when I painted a real dud in my sketchbook and wished it was on a loose sheet so I could just throw it away and pretend it never happened.
 There have been other times when I painted something I loved in my sketchbook and wished I could frame it!
 You can tear or cut out a page, but at a cost to the integrity of the sketchbook.

-Here are some paper brands that I’ve tried, or that I’m aware of.
+Here are some paper brands that I’ve tried.

 - Canson XL Watercolor Pad is my budget pick.
 It really handles nicely and it’s relatively inexpensive.
 It only comes in cold press, and it’s 300gsm cellulose, but I can paint on both sides if I don’t use a ton of wash.
 This is my choice for swatches, practice, and experiments.

 - Wonder Forest makes a 100% cotton 140lb/300gsm cold press pad that may be economical if you live in Canada.

 - Bockingford is the St Cuthbert Paper Mill budget brand that comes in spiral pads.
 [St Cuthbert Sampler Review]